-Joe Gentile and Beccy Sullivan have been chosen as the recipients of the George Ireland and Dan Conroyd Awards, respectively, Loyola University Chicago Director of Athletics Dr. John Planek
+Joe Gentile and Beccy Sullivan have been chosen as the recipients of the George Ireland and Dan Conroyd Awards, respectively, Loyola University Chicago Director of Athletics Dr. John Planek announced.

 Both individuals will be recognized for their contributions to Loyola Athletics at the annual Loyola Ramblers Golf Outing on Aug.
 5 at Cog Hill in Lemont, according to a news release from the Loyola Athletic Department.